trifork/riack/README.md

 When ready you can simply do a make test.
 (on windows just choose the correct build target in Visual Studio)

+##Riack++
+I am in the process of making a C++ wrapper it can be found here https://github.com/TriKaspar/riack_cpp It does not require anything but riack and a C++ compiler.

 ##Disclamer
 This is a sparetime project, so if you so a silly bug don't blame my employer, instead make a pull request ;)